How entrepreneurs and businesses can get a slice of the money

 also donated R1 billion but the money will be used to help buy

-and distribute water and healthcare products
+and distribute water and healthcare products across the

 country.